What do we do with the garbage we pick up? The City will

 4.

 How do I get patches for my participants?
-We have
+Email the Natural

 conservation@cityofshelton.org.